How to Care for Philodendron Erubescens Red Emerald?

 Fertilizing philodendrons is easy, especially because they don’t need specialized fertilizers, nor do they need very regular fertilizing.

-Fertilizing the Erubescens Red Emerald once a month is enough.
+So, fertilizing the Erubescens Red Emerald once a month is enough.
 Use a diluted all-purpose houseplant fertilizer.

 You can even use a slow release fertilizer when potting or repotting the plant to save you from monthly fertilizing.

 There’s no need to be ‘generous’ with the fertilizer.
 Use only a weak solution to avoid causing fertilizer burn or mineral build-up in the soil.

 A good fertilizer will help your Red Emerald philodendron grow vibrant and larger leaves.

 While the plant is still young, it will grow fast, outgrowing its pot easily, so you’ll be looking at repotting every year.